Now, I’m going to explain exactly HOW to use each one!

 Why use it?
 To keep track of the books you’ve read—with space to jot down a few notes about each one.
 One quick glance, and you can get a snapshot of your reading life.

-How to use the My Book Log (With Notes) template
+How to use the My Book Log (With Summary) template

 Just below the title, write the date you started this log.
 Then, as you finish each book, fill out the basic information.
 Directly below is a box for notes.
 This is where you can write any tidbits that are important to you or that you don’t want to forget, such as: